1969 White Paper: Response

-Aftermath
+Abandonment

 The government's initial response to the backlash was to defend the White Paper.
 On August 8, 1969, Trudeau gave a speech in Vancouver in which he defended the objective of terminating the treaties: "It's inconceivable I think that in a given society, one section of the society have a treaty with the other section of the society."
 In the same speech, he added "We can't recognize aboriginal rights because no society can be built on historical 'might-have-beens.'"

 At the beginning of June 1970, leaders of the National Indian Brotherhood gathered at Carleton University in Ottawa, and on June 3, they endorsed the Red Paper as their official response to the White Paper.
 On June 4, the Indigenous leaders obtained a meeting with the full cabinet in the Railway Committee Room in Parliament.
 They presented the White Paper and the Red Paper, symbolically rejecting the former by placing it on the table in front of Chrétien and endorsing the latter by handing a copy to Trudeau.
 Surprising many, Trudeau responded by acknowledging the White Paper as a failure.
 Though he did not apologize for it, he admitted, "We had perhaps the prejudices of small 'l" liberals and white men at that who thought that equality meant the same law for everybody."

-By July 1970, the federal government had backed away from the recommendations of the White Paper.
-Trudeau officially withdrew the White Paper proposal in 1970, but indigenous activism continued.
+By July 1970, the Canadian government had backed away from the recommendations of the White Paper.
+Trudeau officially withdrew the White Paper proposal in 1970, but Indigenous activism continued.

+Advancements in relations

+Despite the abandonment, many still feel that the intent of the White Paper and the values of its legislation continue to be held by the Canadian government and that assimilation remains the long-term goal.

 In 1973, the Supreme Court of Canada's Calder v.
-British Columbia finalized abandonment of the White Paper by recognizing Aboriginal title in Canadian law and agreeing that indigenous title to land claims has existed significantly before European colonization in Canada.
+British Columbia finished the debate by recognizing Aboriginal title in Canadian law and agreeing that Indigenous title to land claims has existed significantly before European colonization in Canada.
 The case was brought to the courts by the Nisga'a chief Frank Calder.
-Its purpose was to review the existence of indigenous land title, which had been claimed over lands that had been previously occupied by the Nisga'a people of British Columbia.
-The case was lost, but the Supreme Courts final ruling noted for the first time that Indigenous land title had a place in Canadian law.
-The case served as the basis for the creation of the Nisga'a Treaty in 2000, which allowed the Nisga'a people to self-government, and if was the first modern land claim of its time in British Columbia.
+Its purpose was to review the existence of Indigenous land title, which had been claimed over lands that had been previously occupied by the Nisga'a people of British Columbia.
+The case was lost, but the Supreme Court's final ruling noted for the first time that Indigenous land title had a place in Canadian law.
+The case served as the basis for the creation of the Nisga'a Treaty in 2000, which established the Nisga'a people's right to self-govern in its traditional territory.

-Reflecting the opposition caused by the White Paper, Indigenous and treaty rights were recognized in Section 35 the Constitution Act of 1982.
-However, many still feel that the intent of the White Paper and the values of its legislation continue to be held by Canadian government and that assimilation remains to be the long-goal of the federal government.

-On February 23, 2014, the Liberal Party of Canada, at its biennial convention, renounced with regret the White Paper of 1969 as a step towards reconciliation with Canada and with the party.